-This policy stresses the importance of being aware of, and mitigating against, the potential for abuse of power.
-Specifically, it requires that no individual can create a situation where he or she alone is perceived to be the sole and final authority responsible for allocating benefits.
-We expressly reserve the right to terminate any third party relationship if a breach or suspected breach of the policy occurs.
+Concern prohibits any abusive or exploitative behaviour and is committed to the protection of its programme participants.
+This policy stresses the importance of being aware of, and mitigating against, the potential for the abuse of power.
+Specifically, to reduce the risk that the allocation of benefits is used as an exploitative tool, it requires that no individual can create a situation where he or she alone is perceived to be the sole and final authority responsible for allocating benefits.
+We expressly reserve the right to dismiss any staff found to be in breach of the policy and terminate any third party relationship if a breach or suspected breach of the policy occurs.